 Use the tips below to maintain a healthy level of anonymity when playing video games online.
 Remember to make use of our Global Support Service if you are affected by any form of harassment or abuse online.

-Having a policy of using strong passwords that you change every few months is very important.
+Having a policy of using strong passwords is very important.
 Using names and exchanging letters for numbers or symbols is one way of doing this but it can be very difficult to manage or even remember them!
 One simple way to create a strong password is to use a number of random words strung together as this is much harder to crack.
 Storing your passwords on your computer or phone increases your chances of having your accounts hacked or hijacked.
 Write them down the old fashioned way on paper but remember to keep them as safe as your passport or wallet.
 Try to use different passwords for different accounts too, otherwise if one account gets compromised they will all get compromised!

 Take four common but unrelated words such as, wheel sausages monkey ladder.
 This random phrase can be remembered by creating a story that is easy to recall – “I was on my bike (wheel) returning from the butchers (sausages) when a monkey grabbed my bag and ran up a ladder.”
 You can further strengthen the password by using capital letters at the start of each word and finishing the sentence with an exclamation mark or some other symbol.
 This is known as visualization and association.
 You visualize the story and associate it with the key words.
 Alternatively, you could just write it down and keep it somewhere safe!